-Completes acquisition of a dedicated cryptocurrency mining operation in Quebec, Canada, with access to 30 MW of low cost, green power, HVAC and electrical infrastructure that is unique to cryptocurrency mining, triple redundancy systems for power and internet connectivity, operational staff, and approximately 14,000 installed Bitmain Antminer S9 miners providing about 173 Petahashes of SHA 256 Bitcoin mining computing power.
+Completes acquisition of a dedicated cryptocurrency mining operation in Quebec, Canada, with access to 30 MW of low cost, green power, HVAC and electrical infrastructure that is unique to cryptocurrency mining, triple redundancy systems for power and internet connectivity and operational staff.
 Concurrent with the acquisition, HIVE announces intention to invest in next generation SHA-256 miners to increase the operating efficiency of the facility and prepare it for the upcoming halving of Bitcoin rewards.

 Why Quebec, Canada?